-- 9.79 The vast majority of planning applications the Council receives relate to proposals for residential extensions or for small infill or backland residential developments. - 9.80 Extensions to houses are often a convenient way of providing additional living space for growing households.
-Extensions often benefit from an automatic grant of planning permission known commonly as "permitted development" so it will often be the larger and potentially more problematic extensions that are the subject of consideration by the Council under the following policy.
+- 9.83 The vast majority of planning applications the Council receives relate to proposals for residential extensions or for small infill or backland residential developments. - 9.84 Extensions to houses are often a convenient way of providing additional living space for growing households.
+Extensions often benefit from INSERTED: 'permitted development' rights, which enable households to extend their property without the need for planning permission, DELETED: an automatic grant of planning permission known commonly as "permitted development" so it will often be the larger and potentially more problematic extensions that are the subject of consideration by the Council under the following policy.